LongNguyen1012/My-1st-Project/README.md

 Setup, there is a Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 I want to merge these data sets into one single data set, extract the mean and standard deviation measurement, and calculate the mean of these variables for each activity and each subject.

 Raw data is: inertial signals which include the total and body acceleration signals in the X-Y-Z direction and body gyro signals in the X-Y-Z direction.
 These raw signals are then used to calculate the following signals:
->'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+"-XYZ" is used to denote 3-axial signals in the X, Y and Z directions.
 ```
 tBodyAcc-XYZ : time domain body acceleration
 tGravityAcc-XYZ : time domain gravity acceleration